BettercareHealth/bettercare/congenital-disorders/test-answers.md

 Relearn the sections in brackets for questions you get wrong.

-## Test 1: Introduction to congenital disorders
+## Quiz 1: Introduction to congenital disorders

 1.	c	(1-1)
 2.	a	(1-3)